Comic Relief: 1988

-The First Red Nose Day was held on Friday 5 February 1988 with the slogan: "The Plain Red Nose", and raised £15 million.
+The First Red Nose Day was held on Friday 5 February 1988 and raised £15 million.

 1989

 The Second Red Nose Day was held on Friday 10 March 1989 with the slogan: "Red Nose Day 2", and raised £27 million.
-This is also when the event would start generally being scheduled in mid-March, often close to, or on 17 March – St Patrick's Day.
+This is also when the event would start generally being scheduled in mid-March, often close to, or on 17 March – Saint Patrick's Day.

 1991

 The Third Red Nose Day was held on Friday 15 March 1991 with the slogan "The Stonker", and raised £20 million.
 The charity song was a double A-sided single featuring "The Stonk" performed by Hale & Pace and "The Smile Song" performed by Victoria Wood.

 1993

 The Fourth Red Nose Day was held on Friday 12 March 1993 with the slogan "The Invasion of the Comic Tomatoes", and raised £18 million.

 1995

 The Fifth Red Nose Day was held on Friday 17 March 1995, with the slogan "What A Difference A Day Makes", and raised £22 million.